 The technique involves penetrating tens of hundreds of metres into the ground using machinery called the drilling rig.
 Drill rigs can be massive or small structures, depending on the prospecting purpose and site.
-They are critical to the successful sampling of mineral subsurface deposits, the study of rock, soil, groundwater physical properties, and environmental investigations.
+They are critical to the successful sampling of mineral subsurface deposits, the study of rock, soil, and groundwater physical properties, and environmental investigations.

 The drilling rigs drill smaller and deeper boreholes at several locations and inject drilling mud into the rock formation through a drill string or mud pump.
-Mud mixture usually contains water, solid clay particles, and chemicals.
+A mud mixture usually contains water, solid clay particles, and chemicals.
 The drills press down on the rock, spin at very high speed, and go deeper underground.
 It then brings up the rock and fluid samples to be used for chemical analysis.
 These sample core profiles are then sent to labs for temperature and fluid tests to determine if the prospect contains enough minerals.

 Exploratory Drilling Techniques